-We have audited the basic financial statements of the CITY OF ANN ARBOR, MICHIGAN as of and for the year ended June 30, 2003, and have issued our report thereon dated October 21, 2003.
-We did not audit the financial statements of the Ann Arbor Housing Commission, which represents 35% of the assets and 43% of the revenues of the aggregate discretely presented component units.
+We have audited the financial statements of the governmental activities, the business-type activities, the aggregate discretely presented component units, each major fund, and the aggregate remaining fund information of the CITY OF ANN ARBOR, MICHIGAN as of and for the year ended June 30, 2004, which collectively comprise the City's basic financial statements, and have issued our report thereon dated October 22, 2004.
+We did not audit the financial statements of the Ann Arbor Housing Commission, which represents 35% of the assets and 32% of the revenues of the aggregate discretely presented component units.
 Those financial statements were audited by other auditors whose report was furnished to us, and our opinion, insofar as it relates to the amounts included for the Ann Arbor Housing Commission, is based solely on the report of the other auditors.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.